This tutorial shows you how to create a Loan on the XRP Ledger. A loan requires signatures from both the loan broker and the borrower to be created.

 PrincipalRequested: The amount of an asset requested by the borrower.
 You don't have to specify the type of asset in this field.InterestRate: The annualized interest rate in 1/10th basis points (500 = 0.5%).PaymentTotal: The number of payments to be made.PaymentInterval: The number of seconds between payments (2592000 = 30 days).GracePeriod: The number of seconds after a missed payment before the loan can be defaulted (604800 = 7 days).LoanOriginationFee: A one-time fee charged when the loan is created, paid in the borrowed asset.LoanServiceFee: A fee charged with every loan payment, paid in the borrowed asset.

-The loan broker (the Account) signs the transaction first, using the sign method:
+The loan broker (the Account) signs the transaction first, adding their TxnSignature and SigningPubKey to the LoanSet transaction object.

 // Loan broker signs first